Jordan Peterson – Maps of Meaning Book Review

 Jordan Peterson’s first book Maps of Meaning: The Architecture of Belief is an absolute masterpiece.
 It apparently took him 10 years to write and he obsessed over every sentence and wrote and rewrote each line multiple times until it was perfect.

-The basic take away from this book is really a book of life and how people behave.
-It is the blueprint into the human mind and what drives and motivates us to wake up in the morning and what motivates us to do the things we do.
-If you understand this book, then you will fully be “red pill” and be able to fully explain the forces that drive human and animal action.
+The basic takeaway from this book is really a book of life and how people behave.
+It is the blueprint of the human mind and what drives and motivates us to wake up in the morning and what motivates us to do the things we do.
+If you understand this book, then you will fully be the “red pill” and be able to fully explain the forces that drive human and animal action.
 Note, it is not as simple as just Darwinism or climbing the dominance hierarchy.

 As Dr. Peterson dives deeper into the rabbit hole, he starts to investigate why we even have belief systems in the first place, and if one belief system is objectively better than another.
 Perhaps they are arbitrary or perhaps there’s something common among all belief systems.

 The basic theory is as follows: as soon as humans gain consciousness, we also fully realize that there is something called the known and the unknown.
-We spend our entire lives bridging the gap between the two and our heroes are the ones who bravely with their chest out step into the unknown, learn about it, and share it with the world.
+We spend our entire lives bridging the gap between the two and our heroes are the ones who bravely with their chests out step into the unknown, learn about it, and share it with the world.
 It is your willingness to sacrifice your own life for that of your community and to go out there in the unknown and conquer it that gives you meaning.
 This sacrifice will allow to you rise to the top of the dominance hierarchy.
-It is the nash equilibrium strategy.
-It can’t just be everyone serving themselves and their rational self interest all the time everytime.
+It is the Nash equilibrium strategy.
+It can’t just be everyone serving themselves and their rational self-interest all the time every time.
 This leads to unstable societies, like China.

 Click here for more information